The Story of Charley Ross

 Today the Cliveden Presbyterian Church stands on the site of the kidnapping.
 The Ross mansion was torn down in 1926.

 The boys' father, Christian K. Ross, thought the boys were playing in a neighbor's yard.
 But soon a neighbor told him that she saw the boys traveling in a buggy.
 The father began the search for his son that he would continue until his death in 1897.
-He didn't tell his wife at first, who was recovering from an illness in Atlantic City.
-Two days later, however, she found out when he began advertising in the newspapers for his sons' return.
+He didn't tell his wife, who was recovering from an illness in Atlantic City, but two days later, she found out when he began advertising in the newspapers for his sons' return.
 A stranger found Walter and returned him to his father.
-Walter related the tale.

 Two days after that, the father received a crude note, saying that Charley would be released for a sum of money.
 On July 7, came another note demanding $20,000 and instructing the boy's father how to go about paying the kidnappers.
 The father tried to follow the instructions as best he could but never contacted the kidnappers.